 Renewed their commitment to community service

-To learn more about the program and how to apply for the 2017 cohort, which will start in September, contact us at firstname.lastname@example.org.
+To learn more about the program and how to apply for a future cohort, contact us at email@example.com.

 Alex Aikens-Helford, Bradley Beckner, Ana Bueno-Salazar, Kyle Chiasson, Katie Christianson, Kain Evans, Kathy Farrell-Guizar, Abbee Flint, Joanie Fullen, Allyn Griffin, Delia Gutierrez, Bruce Hallowell, Megan McGavock, Liz Morin, Tom Osborn, Monica Ramirez, Sandra Ratliff, Sarah Reilly, Melissa Santana, Erica Walter, Jessalyn Waring, Ron Williams, Kris Youd